 Takaoka Station

 Takaoka is Toyama Prefecture’s second largest city.
-Attractions here include the 16m high Great Buddha Statue (“Takaoka Daibutsu”), Zuiryuji Temple a designated National Treasure that dates from 1645, and the preserved wooden residences and earthern storehouses of the Kanayamachi district.
+Attractions here include the 16m high Great Buddha Statue (“Takaoka Daibutsu”), Zuiryuji Temple, a designated National Treasure that dates from 1645, and the preserved wooden residences and earthern storehouses of the Kanayamachi district.
 Transfers can be made here to JR West’s Johana Line and Himi Line.

 Toyama Station